PhotoboothProject/Pico_as_HID_Button_and_rotary_encoder/README.md

 The rotary encoder triggers the key codes ENTER with a short press of the encoder pushbutton and ESC with a long press.
 A left turn (counterclockwise) triggers LEFT_ARROW and a right turn (clockwise) triggers RIGHT_ARROW.
 Unfortunately, the photobooth software has not implemented a control option via keyboard commands.
 However, it allows control through the user interface via HTTP requests.
 With a little trick, the previous keyboard commands can be converted into HTTP requests.
 For this purpose install the software Evsieve from Kars Mulder (https://github.com/KarsMulder/evsieve).
 It converts the USB HID device into a virtual event device and allows to execute HTTP request commands when predefined keys are pressed.

 After having installed the software, copy the rotary.sh bash script, make it executable with "sudo chmod +x rotary.sh" and change the ID mentioned in the third line with the specific ID of your Pico / Pico W keyboard device.
 You can find it in the folder /dev/input/by-ID.
-Also change the [Photobooth IP] and [Hardware Button Server Port] accoding to your requirements (sudo nano rotary.sh).
+Also change the [Photobooth IP] and [Hardware Button Server Port] accoding to your requirements (sudo nano rotary.sh) as defined on the Photobooth´s admin page.

 Then add the line "username ALL=NOPASSWD: /usr/local/bin/evsieve" at the end of /etc/sudoers (sudo nano /etc/sudoers).